 Notice is hereby given that, pursuant to 39 U.S.C.
-404(d), on September 23, 2011, the Commission received a petition for review of the Postal Service's determination to close the Breaks post office in Breaks, Virginia.
-The petition was filed by Keith Mullins (Petitioner) and is postmarked September 14, 2011.
+404(d), the Commission received two petitions for review of the Postal Service's determination to close the Jonesville post office in Jonesville, Texas.
+The first petition for review, which included an application for suspension of the determination, was filed online on December 19, 2011 by Lelia Vaughn.
+The second petition for review received January 3, 2012, was filed by Martha L. Vaughn.
 The Commission hereby institutes a proceeding under 39 U.S.C.
-404(d)(5) and establishes Docket No. A2011-88 to consider Petitioner's appeal.
-If Petitioner would like to further explain his position with supplemental information or facts, Petitioner may either file a Participant Statement on PRC Form 61 or file a brief with the Commission no later than October 28, 2011.
+404(d)(5) and establishes Docket No. A2012-100 to consider Petitioners' appeal.
+If Petitioners would like to further explain their position with supplemental information or facts, Petitioners may either file a Participant Statement on PRC Form 61 or file a brief with the Commission no later than January 23, 2012.

 Availability; Web site posting.
 The Commission has posted the appeal and supporting material on its Web site at http://www.prc.gov.
-Additional filings in this case and participants' submissions also will be posted on the Commission's Web site, if provided in electronic format or amenable to conversion, and not subject to a valid protective order.
-Information on how to use the Commission's Web site is available online or by contacting the Commission's Web master via telephone at 202-789-6873 or via electronic mail at email@example.com.
+Additional filings in this case and participant's submissions also will be posted on the Web site, if provided in electronic format or amenable to conversion, and not subject to a valid protective order.
+Information on how to use the Commission's Web site is available online or by contacting the Commission's webmaster via telephone at (202) 789-6873 or via electronic mail at email@example.com.

 Filing of documents.
 All filings of documents in this case shall be made using the Internet (Filing Online) pursuant to Commission rules 9(a) and 10(a) at the Commission's Web site, http://www.prc.gov, unless a waiver is obtained.
 See39 CFR 3001.9(a) and 3001.10(a).
-Instructions for obtaining an account to file documents online may be found on the Commission's Web site or by contacting the Commission's docket section at email@example.com or via telephone at 202-789-6846.
+Instructions for obtaining an account to file documents online may be found on the Commission's Web site, http://www.prc.gov, or by contacting the Commission's docket section at email@example.com or via telephone at (202) 789-6846.

 Intervention.
-Persons, other than Petitioner and respondent, wishing to be heard in this matter are directed to file a notice of intervention.
+Persons, other than the Petitioners and respondents, wishing to be heard in this matter are directed to file a notice of intervention.
 See39 CFR 3001.111(b).
-Notices of intervention in this case are to be filed on or before October 24, 2011.
-A notice of intervention shall be filed using the Internet (Filing Online) at the Commission's Web site unless a waiver is obtained for hardcopy filing.
+Notices of intervention inthis case are to be filed on or before January 30, 2012.
+A notice of intervention shall be filed using the Internet (Filing Online) at the Commission's Web site, http://www.prc.gov, unless a waiver is obtained for hardcopy filing.
 See39 CFR 3001.9(a) and 3001.10(a).

 It is ordered:

-4. Pursuant to 39 U.S.C.
-505, Natalie Rea Ward is designated officer of the Commission (Public Representative) to represent the interests of the general public.
+3. Pursuant to 39 U.S.C.
+505, Malin Moench is designated officer of the Commission (Public Representative) to represent the interests of the general public.

-5. The Secretary shall arrange for publication of this notice and order in the Federal Register.
+4. The Secretary shall arrange for publication of this notice and order and Procedural Schedule in the Federal Register.

 By the Commission.Shoshana M. Grove, Secretary.